rojo-rbx/rbx-dom/format/binary.md

 ### ColorSequence
 **Type ID `0x16`**

-The `ColorSequence` type is stored as a `u32` indicating how many ColorSequenceKeypoints are in the `ColorSequence` followed by an array of ColorSequenceKeypoints:
+The `ColorSequence` type is stored as a `u32` indicating how many `ColorSequenceKeypoint`s are in the `ColorSequence` followed by an array of `ColorSequenceKeypoint`s:

 | Field Name     | Format                       | Value                                   |
 |:---------------|:-----------------------------|:----------------------------------------|